microsoft/botframework-cli/Internal-Hackathon-Oct-18-2019.md

 ## Instructions
 * Download and install from:
   * Run npm config set registry https://botbuilder.myget.org/F/botframework-cli/npm/
   * Run npm i -g @microsoft/botframework-cli@4.5.0-preview.84084

-* Ensure Telemetry is enabled: by accepting the promp after the installation or running bf config:set:telemetry --enable
+* Ensure Telemetry is enabled:
+  * Accepting the promp after the installation OR
+  * Run bf config:set:telemetry --enable
 * Hack it: Use to create/manage bots
 * Hack it challenge: Use with Virtual Assistant